The rich get rich by buying appreciating assets like stocks, bonds, real estate, and fine art. They have very diversified investment portfolios.

-I built my motif under the following assumptions:
+I built my diversified investment portfolio under the following assumptions:

 1) Stocks that have corrected and are currently out of favor.
 Target beaten up stocks that have corrected by 20% or more from their highs.
 I'm biased towards growth stocks that have brand names.

 2) Buy companies I use and understand (the Peter Lynch model).
 One of the easiest ways to get over your fear of investing, or finding stocks to buy, is to research and buy stocks that you know.
 Names in my portfolio include: Apple, Yelp, Netflix, Hawaiian Airlines, Chevron, Bed Bath & Beyond, and GoPro.

 3) Stocks that may benefit in a low interest rate environment: real estate, home furnishing/remodeling, banks.
 Rates have fallen off a cliff recently with the 10-year yield now at ~1.63%.
 If stocks start falling out of favor, real estate and real estate related stocks may be relative outperformers.

 4) Stocks that may benefit from a sustained low oil and gas price environment: autos and airlines.
 Nobody expected oil to collapse by 50% in one year.
 Airlines have already zoomed higher, but not Honda partially due to supply constraints.
 Low oil should actually hurt Tesla Motors at the margin, since this makes their product more expensive on a relative basis, but I like their upcoming product cycle.
 I'm a buyer of oil here, rather than a seller, hence the oil ETF USO.